Shiv Bahadur Singh: Life

 In 1950, Shiv Bahadur Singh was convicted for forging official documents that permitted the closed Panna Diamond Mining syndicate to resume operations, in return for which he was paid a bribe of Rs.
 25,000 by Nagindas Mehta of the firm, on 1949-04-11 at the Constitution House New Delhi.

 The forgeries were backdated to the period when he had been minister in the then state of Vindhya Pradesh (before it was merged with Madhya Pradesh in 1956).
 Neither the fact of the bribe nor the forgery were contested in several subsequent appeals.

 In the legal trial, he was initially acquitted by a special court, but the state appealed to the Judicial Commissioner (predecessor to the present court system) where he was found guilty under articles relating to forgery, criminal conspiracy, and "illegal gratification by a public servant".
 He was sentenced to rigorous imprisonment for three years, while a bureaucrat who connived in the operation was sentenced for one year.

 In the ensuing scandal, Shiv Bahadur Singh was expelled from the Congress party.

-He is the father of Congress party stalwart Arjun Singh, who has served as Chief Minister of Madhya Pradesh and Union Human Resources Development Minister.
-Arjun Singh was also involved in allegations of fraud involving the Churhat lottery, but beyond claims of disproportionate expenses, nothing has been proved.
+He was the father of Congress party stalwart Arjun Singh, who has served as Chief Minister of Madhya Pradesh and the former Human Resource Development Minister in the Manmohan Singh government.